 Interactive public discussion, peer review, and publication in WCD

 The process of interactive discussion, peer review, and publication in the scientific journal Weather and Climate Dynamics (WCD) differs from traditional scientific journals to enhance quality by transparency.
-It involves a discussion stage, where public commenting on the submitted preprint by the referees, authors, and other members of the scientific community is invited.
+It involves a discussion stage, where the manuscript is posted as preprint on EGU's preprint repository EGUsphere followed by public commenting by the referees, authors, and other members of the scientific community.
 All participants are encouraged to stimulate further deliberation rather than simply defend their position.
 Authors are invited to take an active role in the exchange by posting comments as a response to referee and community comments as soon as possible in order to stimulate further discussion.
 The handling editor bases their final decision on the authors' response to all comments and their corresponding revision.

 The process includes the following steps: